 Even now, the compliance rate is high regarding the recommendation regulating the basic operation of the supervisory board which recommends the company to set out the key operational, competency issues and procedures in a rule of procedures and to resolve the responsibilities in an annual work plan.
-The 86.7% compliance rate is a 1.7 percentage points improvement.
+The 85.0% compliance rate is a 7.7 percentage points improvement; an issuer answering affirmatively indicated in its explanation that no separate work plan had been drafted besides the rules of procedures.
 The issuers indicated only one reason for non-compliance - identically to last year - which is not to have a supervisory board (joined management system), so in practice, 100% of the issuers listed on exchange complied with this Section.

 Recommendation / Proposal No. Text of the recommendation/proposal Compliance rate (%) Change (% point) Recommendation 2.3.1 The supervisory board provides a detailed description of its operation, responsibilities and competences, as well as the administrative procedures and processes followed by it, in its rules of procedure and work plan.
-86.7% 1.7%
+85.0% 7.7%